ay03/LangLearnDemo/README.md

 ## 📱 Demo Version Highlights

 - 🔤 Select your known language: English
 - 🗣️ Learn how to speak Hindi, Marathi, or Kannada emergency phrases
-- 🧩 Sentences are split into word-by-word lessons for phonetic clarity
+- 📖 View full-sentence phonetic translations for clear pronunciation
 - 📶 Works offline — lightweight and accessible
 - 🎯 Designed to integrate AI feedback and emergency detection in future versions

-> ⚠️ Note: This demo includes only 2 target languages to protect against replication.
+> ⚠️ Note: This demo includes only 2 target languages and a **limited set of 7 emergency sentences** to prevent replication.
-> The full app currently supports 10 Indian languages, with plans to scale to all 22.
+> The full app currently supports **10 Indian languages** and includes **51 curated emergency sentences**, with more being added gradually.
+> The goal is to expand coverage to **all 22 official Indian languages** in future releases.

 ---